pbindustries/Personal-Site-Prod/README.md

 * Start using webpack
 * Add counter to graduation - https://www.bypeople.com/countdown-cube-plugin/
 * Add effect that lets me overlay a pic of me now on a pic of me as kid then the slider reveals other
+* add button and route for page about how i made the site.
+Like what tech , features etc
 #### Navbar
 * Improve navbar with YAMM - http://geedmo.github.io/yamm3/